visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 .. figure:: images/Mol_plot_and_vol_charge.png
    :scale: 60%

    This shows a :ref:`volume_plot_head` of charge density.
-Note that the :ref:`volume_plot_head` has a continuously adjustable opacity and by nature allows farther parts of the data to show through to the front, allowing the whole data set to be involved in the final picture.
+Note that the :ref:`volume_plot_head` has a continuously adjustable opacity and by nature allows farther parts of the data to show through to the front, allowing the whole dataset to be involved in the final picture.

 Isocontour Lines on a Slice